 We performed a comparison between Google Cloud and Red Hat OpenShift on IBM Cloud based on real PeerSpot user reviews.

-Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."For us, the solution is very easy to use.
-We have the right skillsets for it."
+Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It's robust, and it has a wide reach in terms of office applications including storage."

 "I like that it is simple to use."